The Bribery Act 2010:

-- make it a criminal offence to give, promise or offer a bribe, agree to receive or accept a bribe either at home or abroad
+- made it a criminal offence to give, promise or offer a bribe, agree to receive or accept a bribe either at home or abroad

-- increase the maximum penalty for bribery from seven to 10 years imprisonment, with an unlimited fine.
+- increased the maximum penalty for bribery from seven to 10 years imprisonment, with an unlimited fine.

 The Bribery Act 2010 aims to promote anti-bribery practices amongst businesses, and came into force on 1 July 2011.
 An organisation will commit a criminal offence, if it fails to prevent bribery that is intended to get or keep business or an advantage in the conduct of business for the organisation.

-Organisations will need to take steps to address the risks of bribery; they will need to demonstrate that they have put clear, practical bribery prevention policies and procedures in place.
+Organisations need to take steps to address the risks of bribery; they need to demonstrate that they have put clear, practical bribery prevention policies and procedures in place.

 There are two general offences: the first covers the offering, promising or giving of a bribe - active bribery; and the second is passive bribery - requesting, agreeing to receive, or the accepting of a bribe.